mhrosas/mhrosas.github.io/CAenSevilla.md

   > on the study of the plethysm.
 Atfer Sevilla, Álvaro wrote a Master's
   >  thesis at the University of Bonn under Catharina Stroppel
   > and Jacob Matherne. Álvaro is currently pursuing his phd under
-  > Mark Wildon at Briston.
+  > Mark Wildon at Bristol.

 - Luis Esquivias and Adrian Lillo.
    > In a working grupo (together with Álvaro and the senior